open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 This metric is [required][MetricRequired].

-This metric measures number of messages that were consumed by the application.
-If messaging client supports pull mode, this metric SHOULD represent the number of successfully pulled messages.
-If messaging client pushes messages to the application, it SHOULD represent the number of times a message was dispatched to the application.

-If instrumentation reports pull-receiving and processing operations, the metric SHOULD be reported for each operation.

 <!-- semconv metric.messaging.client.consumed.messages(metric_table) -->
 <!-- NOTE: THIS TEXT IS AUTOGENERATED.
 DO NOT EDIT BY HAND. -->
 <!-- see templates/registry/markdown/snippet.md.j2 -->